 Erected by National Park Service U.S.Department of the Interior.

 Topics.
 This historical marker is listed in these topic lists: Animals • Entertainment • Environment • Waterways & Vessels.

 Location.
 25° 50.71′ N, 81° 23.186′ W. Marker is in Everglades City, Florida, in Collier County.
 Marker is on 815 Oyster Bar Lane.
 Marker is near Visitor Center.
 Touch for map.
 Marker is in this post office area: Everglades City FL 34139, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on August 2, 2017.
-This page originally submitted on July 28, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 111 times since then and 23 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on July 28, 2017, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 28, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 133 times since then and 13 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 28, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.